-Stephan Moll, MD writes… Our medical center (University of North Carolina Hospitals, Chapel Hill) has put together an “Emergent Anticoagulation Reversal Guideline” for our local use, updated since its last edition in 2014 with information about Pradaxa® reversal (with Praxbind®).
-It is a practical, clinical how-to document (PDF here).
+Stephan Moll, MD writes… Our medical center (University of North Carolina Hospitals, Chapel Hill) has put together a comprehensive “Emergent Anticoagulation Reversal Guideline” for our local use, updated since its last edition in 2014 with information about Pradaxa® reversal (with Praxbind®).
+It is a practical, clinical how-to document (2016 PDF here ).
 Colleagues and hospitals are welcome to take the document, modify it, and apply it to their institution – there are no copyright concerns.

 Last updated: May 11th, 2016

 Stephan Moll, MD writes… A new consensus guidance on management of venous thromboembolism (VTE) – link here – was published today, Jan 18th, 2016, in the Journal of Thrombosis and Thrombolysis.
 The publication contains 13 chapters on various aspects of VTE Read the rest of this entry »

 The ACCP Chest Guidelines have been the main guide over the last more than 2 decades for evidence-based recommendations on best management of anticoagulants for various indications, including DVT and PE.
 The 10th edition of the chapter on DVT and PE management was published in Jan 2016 [ref 1].
 Unfortunately, the guideline is not available for non-subscribers.
 Read the rest of this entry »